legeiger/HomeAssistant/automation/readme.md

 * Notify me if the Desktop PC is turned on while away
 * Notify me if there is a failed login attempt to the HA front end
-* Notify me of a new device added to my Wifi network

 ### UPS.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/ups.yaml)__